post image

 Game Changers: Great Pet Products for Winter Weather

-Winter pet apparel is a relatively new thing for me, as my current dog is the first cold-weather wimp I’ve had.
+Winter pet apparel and dog coats are a relatively new thing for me, as my current dog is the first cold-weather wimp I’ve had.
 But, we’ve had a few winters together now and I want to show you some of the products and tips that have made a drop in temp tolerable.

 Ruffwear Climate Changer Fleece Jacket